Kathryn Heivilin, CPIA, RBP

 The Institutional Animal Care and Use Committee (IACUC) endorses the principle of the 3 R's of Russell and Burch: replacement, reduction, and refinement.
 According to the NRC Guide, 8th Edition, "Reduction involves strategies for obtaining comparable levels of information from the use of fewer animals or for maximizing the information obtained from a given number of animals without increasing pain or distress..."
 However, the Guide also states that "Refinement and reduction goals should be balanced on a case-by-case basis.
 Principal investigators are strongly discouraged from advocating animal reuse as a reduction strategy..."

-The purpose of this policy is to identify those circumstances whereby animal transfer is in keeping with the principals of the 3
+The purpose of this policy is to identify those circumstances whereby animal transfer is in keeping with the principles of the 3